 Why Should I Use a Drawing Tablet for Learning How to Draw?

-Now that you have a good idea of the capability of a drawing tablet to help you as a beginner it would be a good idea to look into what the pros and cons are of using a drawing tablet.
+Now that you have a good idea of the capability of a drawing tablet to help you as a beginner it would be a good idea to look into what the pros and cons are of using one.

 |Pressure sensitivity||Learning curve|